-In this tutorial I will demonstrate how you can move your virtual machine from one datastore on another using VMWare ESX 5 using the Vsphere client.
+In this lesson I will demonstrate how you can move your virtual machine from one datastore on another using VMWare ESX 5 using the Vsphere client.
 Before you start make sure that the virtual machine that you want to move has been powered off.

 In my example, I have two datastores, one of 300 GB and the other one is 600 GB.
 I want to move a VM from the 600 GB drive to the 300 GB drive.

 Click on your ESXi host and select Configuration > Datastore where your VM is located, and click on Browse Datastore.

 You will see an overview of everything in the datastore.
 I want to move a virtual machine called “MMOBSERVIUM01”.
 Select the virtual machine and click on the Move button in the toolbar.

 You will see a confirmation screen.
 Just click Yes to continue.

 Now we select the datastore where we want to move the VM to.
 In my example, I select the 300 GB datastore.
 Optionally you can select a folder to move the virtual machine to…Click Move to continue.

 Your virtual machine will be moved, and depending on the size of its partitions and whether it has been thick or thin provisioned, this might take a while…

 Once the virtual machine has been moved to the other datastore, we still have to remove it from the inventory because the ESXi host thinks it’s still on the old datastore.
 Select your virtual machine from the main screen, do a right-mouse click, and select Remove from Inventory.